broadinstitute/workbench-libs/CONTRIBUTING.md

 ### Minor version bump

-Users can drop-in replace the updated version of this library without making any code changes.
-However, they may encounter deprecation warnings or minor changes to behavior.
+Users can drop-in replace the updated version of this library with zero or very minimal code changes.
+If changes are required, no thinking should be required to make them: "remove an argument" is fine, but "pass in some new information" is not.
+Users may encounter deprecation warnings or minor changes to behavior.
 They may also have to update their imports.

 Examples where a minor version bump is necessary include: